FindMySchool LogoFindMySchool

 A calm soft start (8:40 to 8:45am) sets the tone, and it suits a school that runs on clear routines and high expectations.
 High Beeches has expanded from a single-form entry opening in 1975 to a two-form primary, now admitting 60 children into Reception each September, with internal space to match, including 14 classrooms, a library, a hall plus studio, and a specialist multi-use room for science, technology and the arts.

 Academic outcomes are a standout.
-In the most recent published key stage 2 results, 90% met the expected standard in reading, writing and maths combined, well above the England average of 62%.
-At the higher standard, 48.67% reached greater depth, compared with 8% across England.
+In the latest published key stage 2 results, 80% met the expected standard in reading, writing and maths combined.
+At the higher standard, 10% reached greater depth.
+The school’s scaled scores are particularly strong, especially in reading, maths and grammar, punctuation and spelling.

 For families weighing up demand, the numbers are blunt.
 Reception places are heavily contested, with 214 applications for 60 offers.
 That works out at 3.57 applications per place, and first preferences slightly exceeded offers too.